supabase/pg_net/README.md

 pg_net.database_name = '<dbname>';
 ```

-Using pg_net on multiple databases in a cluster is not supported.
+Using pg_net on multiple databases in a cluster is not yet supported.

-### Installing in PostgreSQL

 To activate the extension in PostgreSQL, run the create extension command.
-The extension creates its own schema named net to avoid naming conflicts.
+The extension creates its own schema named `net` to avoid naming conflicts.

 ```psql
 create extension pg_net;